humanturtleduck/BungeeUAT/README.md

 ![image](https://github.com/user-attachments/assets/adfbeb18-0651-4048-b45c-33807ee1750a)
 ![image](https://github.com/user-attachments/assets/3bce4505-db5c-4fee-937b-d561613cac43)

 As you can see, the nn didn't completely fit the data, this is normal and you can overcome this by tuning the parameters.
+ONCE THIS IS SMOOTH AND THE MEAN ABSOLUTE ERROR IS LOW, YOU ARE GOOD.

 ## How to use